betterscientificsoftware/bssw.io/CuratedContent/CMakeTutorialAndReferenceResources.md

 The CMake meta-build tool and ecosystem (which includes the tools CTest and CPack with each CMake installation) continues to evolve and improve fairly rapidly from release to release.
 Kitware (the organization responsible for CMake development) makes three major releases each year (or about every four months).
 Best practices for using CMake evolve as new versions are released.
-(For example, at the time of this writing, CMake support for a feature called Generator Expressions is still rapidly evolving and can have a dramatic impact on the best way to write CMakeList.txt files.)
+For example, at the time of this writing, CMake support for [Generator Expressions](https://cmake.org/cmake/help/latest/manual/cmake-generator-expressions.7.html#manual:cmake-generator-expressions(7)) is rapidly evolving and can have a dramatic impact on the best way to write `CMakeList.txt` files.)
 Therefore, unlike other programming tools, trying to use web searches to find solutions for CMake can be ineffective; because even advice from just a year ago on Stack Overflow or Stack Exchange can be outdated.
 Therefore, this page gives advice based on 13+ years of CMake usage and hundreds of hours of searching for and reading CMake documentation, especially in the years 2021-2022.